-- 3.8.1 Students applying for an advanced student teaching permit must have approval through the PPC prior to applying for the permit. - 3.8.2 According to ARSD 24:28:09:50 Advanced student teacher permit--Regionally accredited institute of higher learning requirements.
-The regionally accredited institution of higher education offering the educator preparation program attended by the student teacher shall provide sign-off on the student teacher's assignment, with acknowledgement that the student teacher candidate has successfully completed the requirements as determined by the regionally accredited institution of higher education offering the educator preparation program including: - (1) Successful completion of the state-designated pedagogy test; - (2) Successful completion of the state-designated content test or tests in the area or areas assigned; - (3) A minimum level of proficiency of a 3.0 grade point average for content and pedagogy coursework; - (4) Successful completion of coursework expected of the student teacher candidate to qualify for student teaching experience at the time of application; and - (5) Registration for the final coursework necessary for program completion, with the coursework reflected on an official transcript. - 3.8.3 Student teaching permits are applicable for South Dakota schools only.
+3.8.2 According to ARSD 24:28:09:50 Advanced student teacher permit--Regionally accredited institute of higher learning requirements.
+The regionally accredited institution of higher education offering the educator preparation program attended by the student teacher shall provide sign-off on the student teacher's assignment, with acknowledgement that the student teacher candidate has successfully completed the requirements as determined by the regionally accredited institution of higher education offering the educator preparation program including:

+(1) Successful completion of the state-designated pedagogy test;

+(2) Successful completion of the state-designated content test or tests in the area or areas assigned;

+(3) A minimum level of proficiency of a 3.0 grade point average for content and pedagogy coursework;

+(4) Successful completion of coursework expected of the student teacher candidate to qualify for student teaching experience at the time of application; and

+(5) Registration for the final coursework necessary for program completion, with the coursework reflected on an official transcript.

+3.8.3 Student teaching permits are applicable for South Dakota schools only.